 The thick milk is then cut into pieces until small, white grains remain: this is called curd.
 The curd is manually stirred by our cheese master, creating an even “bed of cheese”.
 There is the punch line!
 Stirring the curd is very important for the final taste and smoothness of the cheeses, which is why we do it ourselves.
 As a final step, we compress the small cheese particles into large round cheese barrels.
 By the way, did you know that to make 1 kilo of Beemster cheese you need 10 liters of meadow milk?

 After checking the cheese master, the cheeses can rest for 2 to 3 days in a brine bath, a large swimming pool with salt water.
 Our cheeses rest in a bath which still contains traces of the brine that we started in 1901.
 Crazy, but true!
 And good!
 It provides a unique taste.
 The salt soaks into the cheese, making the cheese firm and flavored.

 After the brine bath, the ripening process begins where the cheeses develop their own taste.
 We do this on wooden planks.
 Wood has the property of absorbing moisture, which allows the cheese to ripen more beautifully.
 To maintain the beautiful round shape, our cheeses are turned regularly.

-A young cheese needs at least 4 weeks to taste.
-And a cheese is only “matured” when it ripens for at least 4 months.
-Old Beemster cheeses even ripen on the shelves for 10 months in a temperature and humidity, where they thrive best.
-An extra old cheese will stay with us for 18 months.
-Can you imagine the taste?
+A young cheese needs several weeks to taste.
+And a cheese is only “matured” when it ripens for a few months.
+The cheeses ripen on wooden boards in a temperature and humidity, where they thrive best.